Gunther-Schulz/rclone-bisync-manager/README.md

 - **Detailed Logging**: Log all operations, with separate logs for errors.
 - **Configurable**: Configuration through a YAML file.
 - **Signal Handling**: Graceful shutdown on SIGINT (CTRL-C).
+- **Daemon Mode**: Run the script as a background process for periodic syncing.
+- **Periodic Sync**: Set individual sync intervals for each sync path.

 ## Opinionated Settings

-To keep the script running as robustly as possible, this script uses always the following settings:
+To keep the script running as robustly as possible, this script always uses the following settings:

 - `--recover`: Attempts to recover from a failed sync.
 - `--resilient`: Continues the sync even if some files can't be transferred.